History of Braniff International Airways: Remaking the jet fleet

 The Boeing 727 became the backbone of the Braniff fleet.
 The trijet was the key aircraft in the 1971 Fleet Standardization Plan that called for three aircraft types: the Boeing 727 primarily operated on domestic services, the Boeing 747 for Hawaii, and the Douglas DC-8 for South America.
 This plan would lower operating costs.
 When Lawrence took office in May 1965, Braniff operated 13 different aircraft types.
 Braniff eventually ordered several variants of the 727 including the "quick change" cargo/passenger combi aircraft variant, the stretched 727-200, and later the 727-200 Advanced.
 Lawrence also increased utilization of the fleet.

 In 1969 the Lockheed L-188 Electras were retired, making Braniff all jet.
 By the mid-1970s Braniff's fleet of 727s showed the efficiencies that a single type of aircraft could produce.
 In 1975 Braniff had one 747, 11 DC-8s, and 70 727s.
-The Douglas DC-8s were aging, and there was speculation whether new Boeing 757s, Boeing 767s or Airbus A300s would replace the long range DC-8-62s (which flew Braniff's South American routes including nonstops from Los Angeles and New York City to Bogota, Colombia and Lima, Peru as well as nonstops from Miami and New York City to Buenos Aires) with McDonnell Douglas MD-80s possibly being introduced on shorter routes.
+The Douglas DC-8s were aging, and there was speculation whether new Boeing 757s, Boeing 767s or Airbus A300s would replace the long range DC-8-62s (which flew Braniff's South American routes including nonstops from Los Angeles and New York City to Bogotá, Colombia and Lima, Peru as well as nonstops from Miami and New York City to Buenos Aires) with McDonnell Douglas MD-80s possibly being introduced on shorter routes.
 In 1978 Braniff announced it had chosen the Boeing 757 and 767 to replace the DC-8s over its Latin America Division routes, but the airline never operated the 757, 767, A300 or MD-80.

 Alexander Calder

 In 1973 Alexander Calder was commissioned by Braniff to paint an aircraft.
 Calder was introduced to Harding Lawrence by veteran advertising executive George Gordon, who would eventually take over the Braniff advertising account.
 Calder's contribution was a Douglas DC-8 known simply as "Flying Colors of South America."
 In 1975 it was showcased at the Paris Air Show in Paris, France.
 Its designs reflected the bright colors and simple designs of South America and Latin America, and was used mainly on South American flights.

 Later in 1975 he debuted "Flying Colors of the United States" to commemorate the Bicentennial of the United States.
 This time, the aircraft was a Boeing 727-200.
-First Lady Betty Ford dedicated "Flying Colors of the United States" in Washington, D.C. on November 17, 1975.
+First Lady Betty Ford dedicated "Flying Colors of the United States" in Washington, D.C. on, November 17, 1975.
 Calder died in November 1976 as he was finalizing a third livery, termed "Flying Colors of Mexico" or "Salute To Mexico".
 Consequently, this livery was not used on any Braniff aircraft.